 Seriously, I do not think what you say applies since I clarified that it is not the word, but the concept that cannot be found to support the Athanasian Creed.
 I was not referring to the word trinity being in the Bible.
 I refer to the concept of the Trinity not being there."

-My Point was that there is no evidence that the Bible taught that Jesus, God, and the Holy Ghost are the same creature.
-The Trinity teaches that all three people of the Godhead are one God together, not three Gods.
+My Point was that there is no evidence that the Bible taught that Jesus, God, and the Holy Ghost are the same person.
+The Trinity as I understand it teaches that all three people of the Godhead are one God together, not three Gods.

 God the Father is supreme and Jesus, the Son is subordinate.
 The Holy Ghost is a testifier.
 That is what the Bible supports.

 Risa: "The very core belief of Christianity is the fact that there is only one God.
 There can’t be any other belief about this and still be able to call oneself a Christian.
 It’s impossible.
 Historical, Orthodox, Christianity has always believed in one God with three persons that are all a part of the one true God.

 Example – take an egg – crack it, separate the yolk from the white, take a fork and mix, pour into a hot pan and you make scrambled eggs.
 Take the white and whip it into a sweet meringue baked in the oven.
 Take the eggshell and pulverize it into sand.
 While each of those things – the yolk, the white and the shell no longer resemble the one egg, they each are three parts of the ONE egg and always will be."